AlliterativeAnchovies/CFGProject/README.md

 The ignore header caused all 1st person and all plural 2nd person expansions to not be considered.
 This can occasionally be useful - in English, 3rd person singular verbs work differently from all the rest so it may make sense to occasionally exclude them.

-*IGNORE statements must come before every production rule, and after all the headers.*
+*IGNORE statements must come before the production rules, and after the headers.*

 Finally, the most powerful feature of the templates is that of the conditional.